Friday, 14 August 2020

 • sexual orientation: around 200 million people are lesbian or gay.

-In transgenderism, as it has come to be framed in the past decade, there are strands of regressive ideologies that are essentially individualistic and individualising, the worst of which encourage people to see, and to treat their body as a sort of mouldable shell that can, even must, be altered to match their inner sense of self, their personal identity.
+In transgenderism, as it has come to be framed in the past decade, there are strands of regressive ideologies that are essentially individualistic and individualising, the worst of which encourage people to see, and to treat their body as a sort of mouldable shell which can, even must, be altered to match their inner sense of self, their personal identity.

 People who buy into the notion that there can be a female brain in a functionally male body need to stop and ask where might the re-emergence of such a notion lead, in what is still a profoundly phallocratic world?